R3CEPT0R/instagram-scraper/README.md

 #### Scrape Data
 - Obtain from a post such as caption, upload date, publisher ID/URL, like and view count, comments, and location
 - Get list of accounts that liked a certain post or are following a certain user
+- Save leveraged data to a file (customizable)

 #### Automation (must supply account login info)